-- theoretical models of self-regulation, stress, coping, and adaptation; - psychological resources; - kinds of goals and their implications for self-regulatory processes and outcomes; - the role of personality in the stress process; - reciprocal relations among stressful events and beliefs about the self, others, and the world: - the role of positive and negative affect in self-regulation, coping, and adaptation; - proactivity and other aspects of future-oriented thinking as they apply to the anticipation and management of potential stressors; - adaptation, growth, benefit-finding, and meaning-making, and - psychological control and disengagement. - Depending on students' interests, we will also cover interpersonal aspects of self-regulation, interventions to promote self-regulatory competence and adaptation to stressful life events, and retrospective thinking about negative life events.

-These topics will be considered in the context of actual and potential stressors that vary in their complexity, controllability, duration, uncertainty, stigmatization, and other important dimensions.
-The course will also examine contemporary issues and controversies in defining, assessing, understanding and promoting adaptational processes and outcomes, such as quality of life, post-traumatic growth, benefit finding, meaning and mastery.
+Topics include theoretical models of self-regulation, stress, coping, and adaptation; psychological resources; kinds of goals and their implications for self-regulatory processes and outcomes; the role of personality in the stress process; reciprocal relations among stressful events and beliefs about the self and the world over time; the role of positive and negative affect in self-regulation, coping, and adaptation; proactivity and other aspects of future-oriented thinking as they apply to the anticipation and management of potential stressors; and psychological control and disengagement.
+These topics will be considered in the context of actual and potential stressors that vary in their complexity, controllability, uncertainty, stigmatization, and other important dimensions.
+The course will also examine contemporary issues in defining, assessing, and understanding adaptational processes and outcomes, such as quality of life, post-traumatic growth, benefit finding, meaning and mastery.
 We will focus on these topics with respect to their underlying social-cognitive processes and their potential importance in understanding stress, coping, adaptation, and health in a wide range of stressful and challenging situations.

-Course assignments will allow students to further their own research interests either by focusing on the self-regulatory, adaptational, and/or social challenges of a particular illness, condition, or event, or by focusing on self-regulatory, adaptational, and/or social processes that may apply across conditions or events.
+Course assignments will allow students to further their own research interests either by focusing on the self-regulatory, adaptational, and/or social challenges of a particular illness, condition, or events, or by focusing on self-regulatory, adaptational, and/or social processes that may apply across conditions or classes of conditions.